 C. The results of all votes taken at the Annual Meeting shall be considered true and valid and shall remain in effect until the next Annual Meeting or until the steering committee shall decide to hold a special vote using the Society of American Archivists electronic voting procedures.

-D. The results of all votes taken at the Annual Meeting shall be governable by the rules and regulations as set forth in the current edition of the Guidelines for Roundtables.
+D. The results of all votes taken at the Annual Meeting shall be governable by the rules and regulations as set forth in the current edition of the Guidelines for Sections

 ARTICLE V: STEERING COMMITTEE